 How do I make these gluten free chocolate chip cookies dairy-free?

-To freeze: You have a couple of options here!
-First, you can store cookies that you’ve already baked in a freezer bag or air tight container in the freezer and pull them out to thaw or even warm up when you’re ready.
+To freeze: Freeze the baked and cooled cookies in a freezer bag and pull them out to thaw at room temperature or even warm up when you’re ready.

-Another option is to make the dough, roll them out, and place in a gallon-sized freezer bag or container.
-Then, when you are ready to bake, you can place them on a cookie sheet and bake directly from the freezer.
+Bake from frozen, no need to defrost first!
 You’ll typically have to bake the cookies for an additional two minutes.
 It may vary depending on your oven so keep checking on them!

 More delicious Gluten Free cookies to try